tepavcevic/tech-notes/README.md

 Features in development / still not implemented

-- quering data through URL (filtering and sorting)
+- quering data through URL (filtering and sorting) (in progress for notes, not implemented for users and clients)
 - quering users and clients through URL by name when assigning a new note
 - unit tests as system verification